Make a Gift

 - Honoring the 40-year career of Kenan Distinguished Professor, Dr. W. Grant Dahlstrom, this fellowship annually provides financial support for an incoming Clinical Psychology graduate student.
 The fellowship is intended to support the research and academic accomplishments of promising doctoral students, and has the added benefit of attracting outstanding applicants to our program.

 - This fellowship is offered annually to a highly-qualified incoming graduate student of the Clinical Psychology program and honors the late Dr. David Galinsky, a professor in the Department for more than 40 years who served as Chair from 1983 – 1993 and Director of the Clinical Psychology program.
-The fellowship also honors Dr. Maeda Galinksky, a Kenan Distinguished Professor in the UNC School of Social Work.
+The fellowship also honors the late Dr. Maeda Galinksky, a professor for more than 50 years in UNC’s School of Social Work.

 - This merit-based fellowship provides support for graduate students in the Developmental Psychology program and honors the legacy of Dr. Harriet L. Rheingold, a professor in the Department for nearly 30 years and a pioneering scholar in the field of developmental psychology.

 - John Thibaut Graduate Student Fund in Social Psychology |

 - This fund is named in honor of influential social psychologist and former professor in the department, Dr. John Thibaut.
 The fund supports Social Psychology graduate student training in several ways, including an annual Thibaut Award.
 The Thibaut Award brings an eminent scholar, deemed by the graduate students as having a major influence on their own scholarship, to campus to meet with students and give a presentation of research that is open to the public.